Sad Day (FKA Twigs song): Music video

 The accompanying music video for "Sad Day" was released on August 28, 2020.
 The video, which is more than 6 minutes long, was called a short film and was directed by Hiro Murai.
 In a press statement, Twigs revealed that the video was the culmination of all of her training and dancing, and that she had undergone three years of Wushu training.
 The video for "Sad Day" was partially inspired by a lyric from another Magdalene single, "Home with You", in which Twigs sings, "never seen a hero like me in a sci-fi."

 Synopsis

 In a Pitchfork cover story, Twigs described the concept for the video as that of a "couple whose emotional conflict is represented by a spectacular wushu duel."
-The video sees Twigs duelling Teake, a dancer Twigs cast over social media, in swordfight around London.
+The video sees Twigs duelling Teake, a dancer Twigs cast over social media, in a swordfight around London.
 At the end of the video, Teake cuts Twigs in half in an apartment, but instead of flesh and blood, Murai stated that they wanted Twigs' insides to look "ethereal and otherworldly," resulting in something pink that bubbles and blooms inside Twigs' body.